 Our laboratory is interested in understanding the molecular mechanisms of cell fate decisions during metazoan development.
 While our early work focused on deciphering principles of regulated cell cycle transitions, we have recently begun to dissect signaling pathways that direct the differentiation of human embryonic stem cells.
 In our studies, we are paying particular attention to the function of a posttranslational modification, ubiquitylation, that is essential for human development and whose misregulation causes a wide range of devastating diseases.
 In particular, we identify ubiquitylation enzymes and their substrates that govern cell fate decisions; determine molecular mechanisms by which ubiquitin drives cell fate decisions; and develop novel therapeutic strategies to modulate pathological cell fate decisions, with an emphasis on cancer or pediatric diseases.

 We have built state-of-the-art genetic discovery platforms to identify ubiquitylation enzymes that drive critical cell fate decisions.
 Our screening strategies range from straightforward siRNA approaches to ultracomplex shRNA-, CRISPRi- and CRISPRa-screens that exploit our own ubiquitin-focused shRNA or sgRNA libraries.
-Recently, this work allowed us to identify the cellular machinery controlling COPII vesicle size (Jin et al., Nature 2012) or to discover enzymes driving a hitherto unrecognized developmental switch that is essential for human neural crest cell specification (Werner et al., in revision).
+Recently, this work allowed us to identify the cellular machinery controlling COPII vesicle size (Jin et al., Nature 2012) or to discover enzymes driving a hitherto unrecognized developmental switch that is essential for human neural crest cell specification (Werner et al., Nature 2015).
 Older examples of this aspect of our work include the identification of the first ubiquitin-dependent chaperone, the CDC48/p97 segregase (Rape et al., Cell 2001), the catalytic center of the human anaphase-promoting complex, the ubiquitin chain elongating E2 Ube2S (Williamson et al., 2009), or a ubiquitylation module that promotes assembly of spliceosomes (Song et al., Genes Dev.
 2010).
 Our current work in this area is focused on identifying new enzymes that drive various metazoan cell fate decisions, including in the nervous system and during myogenesis.

 To understand molecular mechanisms of ubiquitin-dependent cell fate decisions, we are isolating the critical substrates of newly identified ubiquitylation enzymes.
 We have developed a series of approaches that combine CompPASS mass spectrometry with mutants of ubiquitylation enzymes that are either defective in substrate binding or act as substrate traps.
 Coupled to focused shRNA screens, this often allows us to rapidly isolate critical substrates that can explain the function of a given ubiquitylation enzyme in governing an important cell fate decision.
 Aside from the examples mentioned above, our recent work revealed a series of mitotic ubiquitylation substrates that control assembly of mitotic spindles for accurate cell division (Song et al., Mol Cell 2014; Song et al., Mol Cell 2011).